cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 ***The Dashboard allows you to:***

-- See the number of failed, pending and passing tests.
+- See the number of failed, passing, pending and skipped tests.
 - Get the entire stack trace of failed tests.
 - View screenshots taken when tests fail or when using {% url `cy.screenshot()` screenshot %}.
 - Watch a video of your entire test run or a video clip at the point of test failure.
+- See how fast your spec files ran within CI including whether they were run in parallel.
+- See related groupings of tests.
 - Manage who has access to your recorded test data.

 {% img /img/dashboard/dashboard-runs-list.png "Dashboard Screenshot" %}